 Independent Study (I.S.) is a graduation requirement at The College of Wooster.
 Each student completes three semesters of research supervised and mentored by a Wooster faculty member.
-In the Geology Department this almost always includes field and laboratory work in the summer between the junior and senior years as well.
+In the Earth Sciences Department this almost always includes field and laboratory work in the summer between the junior and senior years as well.
 My recent I.S. students are introduced below, along with their projects.

 Luke Kosowatz (’17) worked with Matthew Shearer (’18) and me to assess patterns of bioerosion in the Upper Ordovician of the Cincinnati area associated with the Richmondian Invasion.